tanay1337/CMS/README.md

 >         Email: neeraj@gmail.com
 >         Pass:  neeraj
 >
 > 4. New users can be created from the registration form at the home page.
+Existing user:
+>
+>         Email: tanay@gmail.com
+>         Pass : tanay
 >
 > 5. Happy Hacking!